 This is usually when the background is a uniform black.
 For example, in studio photos where I had full control over the lights and background.

 If you were photographing outdoors in a more natural setting, you may need to use other tools.
 There may have been areas of the background reflecting some light.
-Or part of the background may have been a lighter colour.
+Or part of the background may have been a lighter color.
 This is when the brush or burn tools are most effective.

 I will darken areas of the background using the brush tool in Lightroom.
 This means painting over the areas that are too bright.
 Then I will move the